kurniawano/ictpsp.github.io/_Notes/Basic_Data_Types.md

 ## Creating Int and Float Data

-So we now know that we can create `string` data using the various ways discussed in the previous section.
+So, we now know that we can create string data using the various ways discussed in the previous section.
 How about numbers?
-How can we create `int` and `float` data in our code?
+How can we create int and float data in our code?

-To create an `int` data, we just type the literal as it is.
+To create an int data type, we just type the literal as it is.

 ```python
 >>> 4321
 4321
 ```

-When the numbers are long, you can use underscore to make it easier for human to read.
-For example, this how you can create the following number $4,321,567,000 in Python.
+When the numbers are long, you can use an underscore to make them easier for humans to read.
+For example, this is how you can create the following number, $4,321,567,000, in Python.

 ```python
 >>> 4_321_567_000